 Prep your serving glass with a salt or sugar rim.
 This is totally optional, but it’s a simple way to elevate a cocktail at home.
 Just add a couple of tablespoons of salt or sugar to a shallow dish.
 You can even add some Tajin seasoning for even more citrusy flavor.
 Moisten the rim of your cocktail glass by dipping it into a little bit of water or running a lime wedge around the edge.
 Place it upside down in the salt or sugar, then flip it over to set while you mix the yuzu margarita.

-Follow these steps for craft the perfect cocktail:
+Follow these steps to craft the perfect cocktail:

 - Slice the lime in half, leaving one half for juicing into the cocktail mixture.
 Carefully slice thin wheels from the other half to use for garnish.
 To make a lime wheel, make a slice halfway through the lime and twist apart in opposite directions to form a spiral shape (see below).